1. Home

 Service Management

-ClusterControl requires a number of processes to be running:
+ClusterControl requires several processes to be running:

 • mariadbd – ClusterControl database runs on MariaDB 10.5.